elastic/azure-marketplace/README.md

   <tr><td>kibana</td><td>string</td>
     <td>Either <code>Yes</code> or <code>No</code> to provision a machine with Kibana installed and a public IP address to access it.
 If you have opted to also install the X-Pack plugins using <code>xpackPlugins</code>,
-    has Kibana installed on it.
-If you have opted to also install the X-Pack plugins using <code>xpackPlugins</code>, a trial license of the commercial <a href="https://www.elastic.co/products/x-pack">X-Pack</a> Kibana plugins will be installed.
+    a trial license of the <a href="https://www.elastic.co/products/stack">commercial Kibana features</a> will be applied and activated.
     </td><td><code>Yes</code></td></tr>

   <tr><td>vmSizeKibana</td><td>string</td>